Git Flow allows more structured releases, and GitVersion will derive sensible SemVer compatible versions from this structure.

 Commits on main will always be a merge commit (Either from a

-branch) or a tag.
+hotfix or a release branch) or a tag.
 As

 such we can simply take the commit message or tag message.